AnneClaireK/topic-modeling-proteomics/README.md

-# Using stochastic based modelling (SBM) topic modelling on proteomics and phosphoproteomics data (single-omics & multi-omics integration)
+# Using stochastic based modelling (SBM) on proteomics and phosphoproteomics data (single-omics & multi-omics integration)

 This is a tutorial and application example for the hSBM algorithm (single-omics) by Martin Gerlach https://github.com/martingerlach/hSBM_Topicmodel